janhq/WhisperSpeech/ichigo-whisper/README.md

 ### Two-Phase Training Methodology

-We employ a two-phase training strategy to optimize Ichigo-Whisper's performance:
+We employ a two-phase training strategy to optimize Ichigo-ASR's performance:

 *   **Phase 1:** We train the model using a KL divergence loss against the output of the Whisper-medium model.
 This phase establishes a strong foundation and aligns the quantizer with the original model's representations.
 *   **Phase 2:** Recognizing that solely relying on Whisper-medium's output can limit performance, we introduce further training in this phase.